jwosty/TAW/README.md

   * "Industrial Glass" blocks made from smelting "Hardy Glass Materials"
   * The recipe for "Industrial Glass Materials" (iron ingot surrounded by glass blocks)
 * Obsidian tools
+* Ender tools (made of Eyes of Ender)

 ##Planned Features
-I am planning on adding the following:
+I am planning on adding the following (in order of priority):
-* Ender tools, made from Ender Pearls.
-The pickaxe will be able to harvest monster spawners
+1. The Ender Pickaxe will be able to harvest monster spawners
+2.
    * Possibly emerald tools
    * Possibly ice tools as an alternative to wood tools

 #Installation
 To compile this mod from source, you will need a copy of the MCP (Minecraft coder-pack) ready,